c0repwn3r/c0deblack/README.md

 - Secure boot **disabled** (unless you know how to sign EFI stuff)
 - Antivirus should be disabled for installation of exploits, but can be re-enabled afterwards
 - UEFI Boot scheme (for UEFIhack and kernel modifications)

+## Is this safe?
+To all of my tests, this exploit is completley safe.
+However, this is a kernel modification tool.
+We are putting custom, unsigned code into the Windows kernel.